MR6996/ChromaticTuner/README.md

 <img align="left" width="60%" src="_media/screen_01.png"/>
 <img align="right" width="40%" src="_media/screen_01.png"/>

-The aim of the project have been the production of an application that a musician can use for tune his instruments.
+The aim of the project is the production of an application that a musician can use for tune his instruments.

 This application use a Pitch Detection Algorithm (MPM algorithm [See references](#references)), for identify the pitch of a sound recorded by the microphone.
 This implementation runs in real-time recording audio signal for a small delta of time and applaying the algorithm.